-In this post, I would like to talk about some of the things that people go through after they are injured by chemicals, toxic mold, and other toxins inside of water-damaged buildings.
+In this post, I would like to talk about some of the things that people go through after they are injured by chemicals, toxic mold, and other toxins inside water-damaged buildings.
 I also want to share helpful tips for friends and family members of those who are suffering through a series of impossible illnesses.

 I say impossible because it seems almost impossible that hidden toxins can destroy and or severely impair a healthy body.
-However, they can, and let me tell you something, for the person on the receiving end it is devastating.
+However, they can, and let me tell you something, for the person on the receiving end, it is devastating.

 This past year we have seen a growing number of families affected by toxic mold and other airborne contaminants.
 From military families living in moldy housing to moldy hospitals and operating rooms, the stories just keep coming.
-It seems like each year the problem gets worse but I do not think that the problem is getting worse per se.
-I believe that more people are becoming aware of the dangers of living, studying, or working in a sick building so they are reporting symptoms, getting their homes tested, and perusing chemical and mold avoidance.
+It seems like each year, the problem gets worse, but I do not think that the problem is getting worse per se.
+I believe that more people are becoming aware of the dangers of living, studying, or working in a sick building, so they are reporting symptoms, getting their homes tested, and perusing chemical and mold avoidance.

-To make it easier to grasp the devastation and loss experienced by those of us in the mold and chemical avoidance community I’ll get real for a moment and bluntly share some of my own experiences and a bit about what happened to me.
+To make it easier to grasp the devastation and loss experienced by those of us in the mold and chemical avoidance community, I’ll get real for a moment and bluntly share some of my own experiences and a bit about what happened to me.

 So what happened?
-Well, at the prime of life I decided to switch jobs and do something more meaningful with my 9-5.
+Well, in the prime of life, I decided to switch jobs and do something more meaningful with my 9-5.
 I started a new and fulfilling job in an old building.
 What was unbeknownst to me was that the building had a history of water intrusion and mold issues.
 Another problem was that the walls around my desk area were being remodeled.
 I would arrive from lunch and find my desk covered in construction dust.

 Within the first year of working in that building, I started having all sorts of symptoms, and each year my health got worse and worse until I could barely drive our kids to school and walk up to my office without struggling to breathe.
 I experienced pain all over my body, light and sound sensitivity, chemical intolerance, low blood pressure, cardiovascular issues, extreme fatigue, repeated respiratory infections, ear infections, vertigo, bleeding scalp, itchy skin, eye issues, and a bunch of symptoms too long to list.

 I remember holding my head and crying when the kids were playing loudly.
 The sounds from their playful screams felt like daggers slicing through my skull.
 Then came the severe chemical intolerance.
 I began to throw up and have fainting spells around gasoline and after using perfume.
-The reactions were so intense my throat would swell up and within minutes, I would be in pain with muscle spasms and praying that I would not throw up because I hated throwing up.
-My husband had no clue what was happening to me, I had no clue what was happening.
+The reactions were so intense my throat would swell up, and within minutes, I would be in pain with muscle spasms and praying that I would not throw up because I hated throwing up.
+My husband had no clue what was happening to me; I had no clue what was happening.
 I started visiting many different doctors, getting scans, and doing tests to find out what was wrong with me.
 It was a long and exhausting journey.

 The same can be said about M.E.
 (Myalgic Encephalomyelitis).
-Not everyone exposed to mold will go on to develop M.E. aka CFS but some do.
-M.E. in essence is the original name for mold illness but much has been done to cover it up over the years.
+Not everyone exposed to mold will go on to develop M.E., aka CFS but some do.
+M.E., in essence, is the original name for mold illness, but much has been done to cover it up over the years.

 For me, a simple visit to a new theater or a doctor’s office could land me sick for hours or days.
 Mold, air fresheners, new carpeting, VOCs from furniture and paint, perfumes, hand sanitizer, and anything that contains chemicals would cause an unwanted reaction which pushed me into isolation and recovery mode.
-This in addition to the symptoms from M.E. creates a recipe for disaster.
+This, in addition to the symptoms from M.E., creates a recipe for disaster.

 “People with ME/CFS experience debilitating pain, fatigue and a range of other symptoms associated with post-exertional malaise, the body and brain’s inability to recover after expending even small amounts of energy.”
 Source